 "We want our public, we want our audience to have a choice in what they will watch, in what they will read, in the show or news program that they want to see, right?
 Competition is part of it.
 Free flow of information is part of it," she continued.

 (There needs to be a free press and to be truly free, many voices need to be heard.
 Different voices, different views.
-So hopefully this is not unfair treatment.
+So hopefully this is not repression.
 I believe that if this is an attempt at that, the time will come where they will not succeed.)

 ABS-CBN's fight to renew their franchise and their closure on May 5 has been denounced as an attack on media freedom by media and rights groups as President Rodrigo Duterte has lashed out at the network as early as March 2017 for supposedly publishing unfair news about him.